sinequa/sba-angular/docs/tipstricks/export-standalone.md

 }
 ```

 Now, you can build your application as usual with `ng build`.
 The output in the `dist/` folder looks similar to a regular application build.
 The difference is you can now take the generated javascript files (main, polyfills and runtime), and put them into a different application.
-In order to instanciate your Angular component(s), simply use the name you defined in the `ngDoBoostrap()` method (note that this NOT the Angular selector of the component):
+In order to instantiate your Angular component(s), simply use the name you defined in the `ngDoBoostrap()` method (note that this NOT the Angular selector of the component):

 ```html
 <body>